Elize Hele: Career

 Hele was a lawyer of the Inner Temple in London.
 He was called to the bar in 1590 and to the bench in 1603.
 He was the treasurer to James I. He was a major landowner in south and west Devon.
 After his only child, Walter, died at the age of eleven, Hele decided to bequeath a number of his estates for "some godly purposes and charitable uses".

 A deed was signed on 9 January 1632 between Elize Hele, John Maynard, later Sir John Maynard, John Hele and Elize Stert in which Elize Hele dedicated his estate to charitable and godly use.
-Elize Hele included the manors of Fardel, Dinnaton, Brixton Reigny, Cofleet, Halwill, Teignharvey, Clyst St Lawrence and Clyst Gerrard and Woolvington rectory and St Giles in the Heath.
+Elize Hele included the manors of Fardel, Dinnaton, Brixton Reigny, Coffleet, Halwill, Teignharvey, Clyst St Lawrence and Clyst Gerrard and Woolvington rectory and St Giles in the Heath.